Puchaczov/Musoq/README.md

 ![Anim](https://github.com/Puchaczov/Musoq/blob/master/musoq_anim_3.gif)

 # Features
 Musoq exposes raw data sets as queryable sources.
 This allows to search these data sources using SQL syntax variant.
-What can be used as query source?
-Virtually anything!
-Here are some ideas (many of them are already included in the project!):
+Here are some points I'm heading towards to:

 - **Versatile Data Sources:** Visit **[Musoq.DataSources](https://github.com/Puchaczov/Musoq.DataSources)** repository where all plugins are stored.
-- **SQL Syntax Variant:** Use familiar SQL syntax for querying, including support for complex queries and user-defined functions.
+- **SQL Syntax Variant:** For users familiar with SQL syntax for querying, support for complex queries and user-defined functions.
-- **Cross-Platform:** Runs on Linux, Windows, and Docker. macOS compatibility is anticipated.
+- **Cross-Platform:** Runs on Linux, Windows, and Docker.
+MacOS compatibility is anticipated.
-- **Extensible:** Easily extend Musoq with plugins to add custom data sources.
+- **Extensible:** Extending Musoq with plugins must be straigthforward.

 ## Syntax features